grafana/snap-plugin-collector-kubestate/README.md

 /grafanalabs/kubestate/deployment/[NAMESPACE]/[DEPLOYMENT]/status/availablereplicas | Total number of available pods (ready for at least minReadySeconds) targeted by this deployment.
 /grafanalabs/kubestate/deployment/[NAMESPACE]/[DEPLOYMENT]/status/unavailablereplicas | Total number of unavailable pods targeted by this deployment.
 /grafanalabs/kubestate/deployment/[NAMESPACE]/[DEPLOYMENT]/spec/desiredreplicas | Number of desired pods.
+/grafanalabs/kubestate/deployment/[NAMESPACE]/[DEPLOYMENT]/status/deploynotfinished | If desired and observed generation are not the same, then either an ongoing deploy or a failed deploy.

 ### Examples